MachinisteWeb/node-atlas/README.en.md

 }
 ```

 This is also possible to just set the `httpSecure` value to `true` for get a "https" like `urlBasePath` or `urlBase` in your paths variables.
-And you will validate certificate by your own other way.
+But the server will not running in HTTPs and you will validate certificate by your own other way (with a server proxy for example).

 ```js
 {